0 hidden charges. 0 forex

 Conclusion

-Getting an idea of your total and monthly take-home pay helps make budgeting and financial planning much more manageable.
+Getting an idea of how to calculate take home salary, helps make budgeting and financial planning much more manageable.
 Now, if you're looking for an excellent place to receive that salary, Fi Money, and its RBI-licensed partner Federal Bank, provide a salary account with many benefits.
 For starters, you get 10% of your salary as Fi-Coins — every month.
 Plus 5,000 Fi-Coins as a joining bonus.

 You can redeem these Fi-Coins on an exclusive catalogue of rewards.
 Other perks include no minimum balance, a free VISA Platinum debit card with zero forex charges, priority customer service & more.
 That's not all!
 Fi will also help you manage/grow your money with features like Connected Accounts, Analyser, Goal-based saving, SIPs & automatic payments.